greybeard-code/TDAmer-api/README.md

 pip install tda-api
 pip install selenium
 ```
-You will need to install the Chrome Browser and add the chromedriver in the same directory as the scripts
+You will need to install the Chrome Browser and add the chromedriver in a directory in your path (I use /usr/local/bin )
 chromedriver - https://sites.google.com/chromium.org/driver/

 You will need a TD Ameritrade account with Options permissions